NoBudge is a movies club that presents a hand-picked selection of new indie movies daily.

 "One of the premier destinations for true independent movies" -No Film School.

-"A must-bookmark location for fans of grassroots, unimpeded, honest films from a variety of voices."
-H. Perry Horton, Film School Rejects.
+"A must-bookmark location for fans of grassroots, unimpeded, honest films from a variety of voices." -Film School Rejects.

-"With the hurdles of theatrical distribution increasing all the time, NoBudge stands as a valuable alternative — a way for ambitious, cash-strapped directors to have their work seen and written about without having to worry over the financial and logistical headaches."
-Danny King, Village Voice
+"With the hurdles of theatrical distribution increasing all the time, NoBudge stands as a valuable alternative — a way for ambitious, cash-strapped directors to have their work seen and written about without having to worry over the financial and logistical headaches." -Village Voice

 “Audley’s fierce devotion to truly independent American cinema is vital.
-His commitment to treating the micro-budget form with the utmost seriousness is needed now more than ever.”
-Michael Tully, Paste Magazine
+His commitment to treating the micro-budget form with the utmost seriousness is needed now more than ever.” - Paste Magazine

-“Connoting both minimal means and an essential stubbornness: No Budge.”
-Steve Dollar, The Wall St. Journal
+“Connoting both minimal means and an essential stubbornness: No Budge.” -The Wall St. Journal